-In 2020, the state of Washington introduced the Washington Privacy Act (WPA) that went into effect in 2021.
+In 2020, the state of Washington introduced the Washington Privacy Act (WPA), which went into effect in 2021.
 The WPA is a privacy or data protection law that gives consumers various rights regarding their personal data.
-Based on this act, companies must protect six consumer rights including the right to:
+Based on this act, companies must protect six consumer rights, including the right to:

 In addition to these consumer rights, WPA regulates facial recognition services.
 If a company uses facial recognition, there must be a conspicuous-placed notice on the premises stating that facial recognition is being used and any consumer who enters the premises has consented to its use.
 The act also prohibits the use of facial recognition technology for public surveillance of specific individuals with certain exceptions.

 or those companies that provide products or services intentionally targeted to Washington residents who meet threshold requirements must comply with these laws.
 Small companies that do not meet the threshold requirements of a) controlling or processing personal data of 100,000 consumers, or (b) derives fifty percent of gross revenue from the sale of personal data and controls or processes personal data of at least 25,000 consumers are exempt.

 are subjected to a civil penalty of no more than $7500 for each intentional violation and $2500 for each other violation.
 If a company receives a notice of suspected noncompliance for consumer rights, transparency obligations, privacy risk assessments, and/or contractual commitments of deidentified data, they are only in violation if they fail to remedy the violation within thirty days.